 With all the time families have spent together during quarantine, communication struggles have emerged—particularly between teenagers and parents.
 You may be frustrated with a teen who won’t talk to you.
-Take heart in knowing you aren’t alone, and you aren’t necessarily doing anything wrong.
-Keep reading to learn how the teen’s developmental stage impacts the communication process.
+Take heart in knowing you aren’t alone and aren’t necessarily doing anything wrong.
+Keep reading to learn how the teen’s developmental stage impacts communication.
 Also, you will learn what you can do to help the situation.

 How the Teenage Developmental Stage Affects Communication

 While it may seem like only yesterday your son or daughter enjoyed spending time with you and talking to you, the teenage years typically bring with it some communication challenges.
 It’s not always easy to adjust to having a teen in the house who prefers to be alone in their bedroom or begins to sigh or roll their eyes the moment you attempt conversation.